graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 header as specified in [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231).

-A server MUST support POST requests encoded with the `application/json` media type (as indicated by the `Content-Type` header), and for the `application/json` media type, MUST assume the encoding is `utf-8` if the encoding is not otherwise specified in the `Content-Type` header.
+A server MUST support POST requests encoded with the `application/json` media type (as indicated by the `Content-Type` header) encoded with UTF-8.

+For POST requests using an officially recognized GraphQL `Content-Type` without indicating an encoding, the server MUST assume the encoding is `utf-8`.

 If the client does not supply a `Content-Type` header with a POST request, the server SHOULD reject the request using the appropriate `4xx` status code.